n-smir/shadow-api-net/README.md

 [![](https://img.shields.io/nuget/v/ShadowApiNet?color=%231e96ff)](https://www.nuget.org/packages/ShadowApiNet/)
 [![](https://github.com/n-smir/shadow-api-net/workflows/Build%20%26%20test/badge.svg?branch=master)](https://github.com/n-smir/shadow-api-net/actions?query=workflow%3A%22Build+%26+test%22)

+#### Warning - the project is still in POC stage, so it might not feature a full functionality yet, functionality and usage might change as well.

 ShadowApiNet is a tool that allows seamless generation of RESTful API in your ASP.NET Core app.

 ShadowApiNet can generate RESTful API based on DbContext that you provide (hence you should manage DB connection yourself.